-2.2.3.3 Help Press the button Help in the IQ main frame.
+2.2.3.4 Help Press the button Help in the IQ main frame.
 A window is opened in which a special version of the 'Acrobat[®] Reader' displays the text of this book.
 It is opened on the page with the beginning of Appendix A, A Systematic Guide to IQ.
 Using the tools of the reader you can access all of the information in the text.

-2.2.3.4 Context-Sensitive Help The contents of the parameter panel depend very much on the physics topic chosen.
+2.2.3.5 Context-Sensitive Help The contents of the parameter panel depend very much on the physics topic chosen.
 Therefore, special help is provided for it.
 Select a subpanel of the parameter panel.
 (Selection is indicated graphically in the tag field by a thin frame around the name of the subpanel, e.g., Physics or Comp.
 Coord.)
 Now, press the F1 key on the keyboard.
+(On some keyboards press Fn plus F1.)
 A page relevant to the selected subpanel is displayed.

-2.2.3.5 Closing IQ Press the close button in the title bar of the IQ main frame.
+2.2.3.6 Closing IQ Press the close button in the title bar of the IQ main frame.